Ununtuplicate/100commit/README.md

 65 have been eliminated since the beginning of this competition.
 It's curious how the situation has evolved thus far...

+End of day 4 commit...
+Just in case, you never know

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup